 FODMAP Stacking at Holiday Meals

 If you’ve been following a low FODMAP diet for a while, you have probably come across the phrase, “FODMAP stacking.”
-Simply put, it refers to eating multiple portions of foods that contain the same FODMAPs in amounts low enough to qualify them for a green light in the Monash University low FODMAP Smartphone App but when eaten at the same time, the FODMAPs are “stacked”.
+Simply put, it refers to eating multiple portions of foods that contain the same FODMAPs in amounts low enough to qualify them as low FODMAP by Monash University and/or FODMAP Friendly (and presented in their apps), but when eaten at the same time, the FODMAPs are “stacked”.

 Stacked FODMAPs can trigger IBS symptoms.
 This article is specifically about how to handle holiday meals when many options are present, many dishes are typically consumed, and stacking is inevitable.

 While some Green Light items contain only trace amounts of FODMAPs (or none at all in their tested amounts) and can be eaten freely, others need to be portion-controlled in order to keep their FODMAP content in check.